-- Functional quality sub-characteristics
+- Functional testing quality sub-characteristics

-- Non-functional quality characteristics
+- Non-functional testing quality characteristics

 Functional accuracy involves testing the application’s adherence to the specified or implied requirements and may also include computational accuracy.
 Accuracy testing employs many of the test techniques and often uses the specification or a legacy system as the test oracle.
-Accuracy testing can be conducted at any stage in the life cycle and is targeted on incorrect handling of data or situations.
+Accuracy testing can be conducted at any stage in the life cycle and is targeted at incorrect handling of data or situations.

 Suitability testing involves evaluating and validating the appropriateness of a set of functions for its intended specified tasks.
 This testing can be based on use cases.
 Suitability testing is usually conducted during system testing, but may also be conducted during the later stages of integration testing.
 Defects discovered in this testing are indications that the system will not be able to meet the needs of the user in a way that will be considered acceptable.

 Interoperability testing tests the degree to which two or more systems or components can exchange information and subsequently use the information that has been exchanged.
 Testing must cover all the intended target environments (including variations in the hardware, software, middleware, operating system, etc.) to ensure the data exchange will work properly.
 In reality, this may only be feasible for a relatively small number of environments.
-In that case interoperability testing may be limited to a selected representative group of environments.
+In that case, interoperability testing may be limited to a selected representative group of environments.
 Specifying tests for interoperability requires that combinations of the intended target environments are identified, configured and available to the test team.
 These environments are then tested using a selection of functional test cases which exercise the various data exchange points present in the environment.